Services:

 What is their story?

-Jingletown neighborhood that became a central hub for community organizing during Oakland’s Chicano Movement of the late 1960’s and 1970’s.
-Located on the other side of the tracks from the Fruitvale neighborhood, the Jingletown neighborhood became a place where dynamic community organizing happened during the early years of the Chicano Movement - at the center of this movement was Mary Help of Christians Church.
+Mary Help of Christians is a Catholic church in Oakland’s Jingletown neighborhood that became a central hub for community organizing during the Chicano Movement of the late 1960’s and 1970’s.
+Located on the other side of the tracks from the Fruitvale neighborhood, Jingletown became a place where dynamic community organizing happened, and at the center of this movement was Mary Help of Christians Church.